amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 bounds found in the system catalog, the generic plan must include *all* partitions.

-Now, while pruning *will* occur during execution (*run-time pruning*), there are a number of steps that manipulate the generic plan that must occur before the run-time pruning occurs, each of which currently takes O(n) time, where n is the number of partitions present in the generic plan.
+Now, while pruning *will* occur during execution (*run-time pruning*), there are a number of steps that manipulate the generic plan that must take place before the pruning can occur, each of which currently takes O(n) time, where n is the number of partitions present in the generic plan.
 One of those steps, the one that consumes the most time, is the plancache module's validation of the plan which must lock all relations mentioned in the plan.
 The more partitions there are, the longer it